mufajjul/aml-mlflow-java-example/README.md

 # azuremlflow-java
 A simple Java example using the MLflow tracking client with the Azure ML tracking server.

 This example uses the IRIS dataset, and popular DeepLearning4J to run the experiment in Azure ML.
+The model registry and telemetry are tracked in AML using MLFlow.

 !NOTE Make sure you have Admin permission for the AzureML workspace you are run your java application